OWASP/owasp-summit-2017/Outcomes/Owasp-Top-10-2017/Owasp-Top-10-2017.md

 In the first session, we talked about the history of the OWASP Top 10, and how it evolved over time.
 In 2004, there was no data backing the standard.
 In 2007, we used only CVE data for the analysis, and we used our judgement to fit in CSRF as an issue.
 In 2010 and 2013, the forward looking issue was out of date components, which on one analysis of the OWASP Top 10 to breach data represents a full 24% of all data breaches.
 Therefore, there should always be room for forward looking inclusions.

 Audience is everyone in App Sec, and not just developers The basis for the OWASP Top 10 is "risks".
-I have suggested we adopt the ISO 31000:2015 standard definition for risk, so that we have the same understand as risk managers in most parts of the world.
+I (Andrew van der Stock) have suggested we adopt the ISO 31000:2015 standard definition for risk, so that we have the same understand as risk managers in most parts of the world.
 We will document the rationale for the OWASP Top 10 on the wiki, and possibly at least a part of it in the document this year.
 This will be the same rationale / process going forward for 2020 and 2023
 I will take a motion to the Board asking for a change to the Project Leader Handbook, where Flagship projects will have a six month grace period to obtain at least two leaders from two different firms to avoid perceptions of vendor lock-in either in actuality or perceived.
 There is no restriction on a single leader from a single company controlling a Flagship project at the moment, so I want to de-couple the other issues from the independence issue.